lisestork/SFB-Annotator/README.md

     - Enter the organism id.
 At the moment it has to be inserted manually, but hovering over other annotations of the same record will show this ID. e.g.:
     <img width="300" src="https://github.com/lisestork/SFB-Annotator/blob/master/images/organismID.png">

-- Then start annotating the other named entities such as the location, the scientific publisher, the anatomical entities, etc., and specify the organism ID to which the entities belong. e.g., 1.
+- Then start annotating the other named entities of the following set: {location, person, anatomicalentity, propertyorattribute, measurementorfact, date}.
+A predicate must be selected next, for instance if a person is selected, there are three options: 1.
+Organism identified by: person, 2.
+Organism collected by: person, 3. taxon scientificNameAuthorship: person.
+In each case, specify the organism ID to which the entities belong. e.g., 1.

 ## To do:
 - fix pagination <b>[done]</b>